 Best memory foam non-toxic mattress

-This Nectar pick is one of the best non-toxic memory foam mattress models thanks to its five-layer design that provides the perfect balance of firm support and soft, cradling comfort.
+This Nectar Sleep pick is one of the best non-toxic memory foam mattress models, thanks to its five-layer design that provides the ideal balance of firm support and soft, cradling comfort.
 All of the foams meet CertiPUR-US standards for emissions and go through testing by independent labs for durability and safety.

 Memory foam mattresses often trap heat.
 But, thanks to cooling gel foam and a moisture-wicking cooling cover, there’s nothing to sweat.
 For side sleepers or anyone who runs hot, upgrade to the Premier Copper version, which uses phase change materials for an even cooler sleep.
-According to our Deputy Shopping Editor’s in-depth review, it not only provided pain relief, but it “felt like a hug.”
+It provides pain relief and it “felt like a hug,” according to our Deputy Shopping Editor, Reina Galhea, in her review after sleeping on the Premier Copper mattress for over a year.

 - CertiPUR-US adaptive memory foams

 - Forever warranty

 - Free shipping and returns and the brand will recycle any returned mattresses

 - Additional shipping costs to Alaska and Hawaii

 As its name suggests, the DreamCloud mattress sleeps like, well, a dream.
 The premium seven-layer design combines the contouring comfort of foam with the sturdy support of coils.
 This best non-toxic hybrid mattress pick is like the Goldilocks of beds, managing to keep couples with different preferences happy.
 The targeted individually wrapped coils adapt to the shape of each person’s body, promising personalized relief on any pain points.